 Afternoon Session: Rabbitstick Training, Honorable Hunter Training, Animal Trailing;

 Morning Session: Fire Pits & Safety, Bed-Pillow-Blanket for Baby Fire, Tinder & Firesteel Trainings;

-Kim & Chris Chisholm guide professionally-trained staff instructors at our special 4-1 student-teacher ratio in 2020 (normally 6-1 average, 8-1 maximum) so critical for safe and profound outdoor experiences this year.
+Kim & Chris Chisholm guide professionally-trained staff instructors at our hallmark 6-1 student-teacher ratio that’s so critical for safe and profound outdoor experiences.
 Read our FAQ’s for more details and check out camp testimonials dating all the way back to 1997!

 Pickup/Drop-off Times & Location

 Instruction runs 9:00-3:00, with drop-off as early as 8:30 AM, and pick-up as late as 3:30 PM, at Camp Curren, 13220 50th Ave E 98446 south of Hwy 512 off Canyon Road between Puyallup & Tacoma.

 Please choose your contribution level for Puyallup Summer Day Camp weeks.
 It’s fine to mix and match prices if registering multiple children/weeks.